-This course provides an overview of microcomputer applications including a brief introduction to computer concepts, Microsoft Windows, Microsoft Office, Microsoft Office Word, Microsoft Office Excel, Microsoft Office PowerPoint, Microsoft FrontPage, and integration of the applications.
-It also provides an introduction to library and Internet research, as well as MLA formatting.
+This course provides an overview of microcomputer applications including a brief introduction to computer concepts, Microsoft Windows, and Microsoft Office software.
+Microsoft Word, Excel, PowerPoint, and Expressions will be integrated, along with Adobe creative software.
+An introduction to library and Internet research, as well as MLA formatting, will also be provided.

-COMM 211 - Introduction to Mass Communications (3)
+COMM 131 - Introduction to Writing for Mass Communications (3)